Nvethrandil/Nvethrandil/README.md

  Hi, I’m @Nvethrandil
 - I'm a 5th year Space Engineer student.
 - I'm currently learningn Java, Python, C and ROS.
-- Most of my repos are assignments and are therefore private, but there is some stuff coming soon from hobby projects hopefully.
+- Most of my repos are assignments and are therefore private

 <!---
 Nvethrandil/Nvethrandil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.